California State Jobs

 Probationary period:

-After starting, you'll serve a probationary period of 6 or 12 months, depending on your classification.
+After starting, you'll serve a probationary period of 6, 9, or 12 months, depending on your classification (the default under Government Code §19170 is 6 months, but the State Personnel Board may establish a longer period of up to one year for specific classifications).
 During this period your performance is formally evaluated.
 Successful completion of probation leads to permanent civil service status — which comes with significant job protections, pension enrollment, and other benefits that are not available until probation is passed.

 If a new hire does not pass probation, they may be released from the position.
 Understanding this is important: your first year on the job is still part of the evaluation process.